yashsinha1611/sfdocs_Build_AI/docs/Integrations/mysql/mysql_kubernetes.md

 :::note

-The root user has these permissions by default
+By default, the root user has the above mentioned permission.

 :::

 ## Monitor MySQL with sfKubeAgent

+### Configurations

-In this approach, sfKubeAgent runs as a side-car inside MySQL pod.
-The example below shows the config map for the sfKubeAgent container.
+In this approach, sfKubeAgent runs as a side-car inside the MySQL pod.

+The example given below shows the config map of the `sfKubeAgent` container.

-### Configuration Map for MySQL
+#### Configuration Map for MySQL

 ```yaml
 apiVersion: v1